Mutuku-Mutua/project/README.md

 ##OPerating On the search bar the user will enter a city of they choice and press the enter key for it to run.

-##Technologies this app was build on pure HTML and javascript and style with css.
+##Technologies :this app was build on pure HTML and javascript and style with css.

 ##License :This project is licensed under MIT license.